voxlz/ProjectFileSorter/README.md

 Utility program that helps you keep track of and organise your project files, and eventual exports.

 Created mainly for the users of music software projects, which are prone to mulitple project versions and exports.
-Currently only supports fl studio files.
+Currently only supports FL studio files.

 Planned features:
 - Automatic files sorting!!!